bjmorgan/py-sc-fermi/paper/paper.md

 One notable feature of `py-sc-fermi` is the ability to fix the concentrations of specific defects or individual defect charge states.
 Defect and electronic carrier concentrations are functions of temperature.
 The initial defect concentrations in a material are often determined by high-temperature synthesis conditions.
-Subsequent rapid cooling can result in some or all of these defect populations being &ldquo;frozen in&rdquo; (kinetically trapped) at their initial high-temperature values, while other defect populations remain free to vary, and establish new pseudo-equilibrium defect concentations [@Maier2003-pc].
+Subsequent rapid cooling can result in some or all of these defect populations being &ldquo;frozen in&rdquo; (kinetically trapped) at their initial high-temperature values, while other defect populations remain free to vary, and establish new pseudo-equilibrium defect concentrations [@Maier2003-pc].
 `py-sc-fermi` allows this scenario to be modelled through a two-step calculation, where in the second step some defect concentrations are fixed to their high temperature &ldquo;synthesis&rdquo; values.
 The new pseudo-equilibrium defect concentrations can be quickly computed as a function of quenching temperature, allowing defect concentrations to be calculated under a range of synthesis and quench scenarios [@LLZO-elect].